UFRGS-CAROL/ipdps2021/README.md

 ### Final result comparing radiation vs prediction

+To obtain the prediction explained in the paper, you have to use the data presented above.
+The details of the methodologies used in the paper are better explained in the manuscript.
-The following graphs are calculated using the equation:
+Then after the prediction using the proposed methodology the following graphs are calculated using the equation:

 ![](figures/ratio.svg)

+As in the paper, the final result is:
 - Kepler - Tesla K20
 ![](figures/prediction_kepler.svg)